Elyorbek-Ibrokhimov/website/README.md

 # currency-trader
-A website for currency traders to receive live spread and historical data regarding various currencies.
+A website for foreign exchange traders to receive live spread and historical data regarding various currencies.

 ##Built with the following technologies:
  - Javascript ES6